Snoring Remedies: Is There Really Help For Every Snorer?

 There are several ways to find out which specific type of snoring affects you.
 The simplest is an online anti-snoring test – simple, quick and discreet.
 A handful of questions answered in less than 5 minutes, without the need to provide personal information.
 Another good option is to see an ENT doctor.
 In many cases, he can identify the problem areas with a simple check-up.
 If in doubt, he will arrange further check-ups; especially when a pathological form of snoring is suspected.

-Once you know what the specific cause of your snoring is, it won’t be long until you find the perfect remedy for your snoring.
+Once you know what the specific cause of your snoring is, it won’t be long until you find the perfect snoring remedies for your snoring.

 Tongue Snoring (Also Called “Retrolingual Snoring”)

 If you are a “tongue snorer”, then snoring only occurs when lying in a supine position.
 You will start to snore because gravity forces the tongue to fall back into the throat, constricting or even blocking the airways.
-A great remedy for this snoring type are snoring mouthpieces.
+One of the great snoring remedies for this snoring type are snoring mouthpieces.
 They move the lower jaw slightly forward and prevent the tongue from blocking the airways.
 Good examples are Somnofit or SnorBan.
 Alternatively, tongue snoring can also be treated very well with positional therapy.
-Positional remedies such as vests (e.g., Nachtwaechter), backpacks (e.g., SomnoCushion) or anti-snore pillows (e.g., Piano) keep snorers from sleeping in a supine position.
+Positional snoring remedies such as vests (e.g. Nachtwaechter), backpacks (e.g. SomnoCushion) or anti-snore pillows (e.g. Piano) keep snorers from sleeping in a supine position.

 If tongue snoring leads to a blockage of the upper airways and, in turn, frequent breathing stops during sleep, then doctors refer to this as a position-dependent obstructive sleep apnea.
 When breathing stops are suspected, you should always consult a specialized physician (ENT / somnologist) to clarify the situation.
 Together with you, he would decide which therapy is most suitable.
 This can range from a snoring mouthpiece, a anti-snore backpack, CPAP therapy to the use of a “tongue pacemaker” (UAS) which tightens the tongue’s muscle.

-There are so many devices on the market.
+There are so many snoring remedies on the market.
 In this snoring mouthpiece article you find out what you should know before buying one.